handpoint/iOS-SDK-Getting-started/readme.md

 - This sample project assumes that the simulator is being used which uses the development shared secret: 0102030405060708091011121314151617181920212223242526272829303132.
 - **Integrators using a Handpoint card reader should replace this (NSString* sharedSecret at the top of the file ViewController.m) with the shared secret provided to him with his development card reader.**

-- The project was created using Xcode version 6.1.1 and has been tested on the following devices:
+- The project was last built using Xcode 7.2
-* iPhone 5s running iOS 7.1.2
-* iPhone 5 running iOS 7.1.2
-* iPhone 4s running iOS 7.1
-* iPhone 4 running iOS 6.1.3